google/webcrypto.dart/doc/design-rationale.md

 doing cryptography!
 For this reason this package will not attempt to simplify cryptography APIs.

-In practice this means that when input for an algorithm is accepted as chunked byte-stream, with the type `Stream<List<int>>`, this package will not provide additional auxiliary methods or functions for other input types.
-If the user wants to process a byte-buffer, typed `List<int>`, this package will expect the user to know (or figure out) how to transform this into a chunked byte-stream.
+In practice this means that this package will avoid unnecessary helper methods, default values and utilities to make common operations easier.
+For example, users will have to find PEM decoding in another package.
+And the RSA primitives does not have a default exponent of `65537`, even if this is often recommended and browsers only support `3` and `65537`.
+If a user wants high-level APIs, they should find a high-level oppininated package that uses `package:webcrypto` internally instead.

 The thinking to not over simplify is in line with how the [WebCrypto specification][1] puts the cryptography API at `crypto.subtle` in an